laserpants/trombone/docs/route-format.rst

     order by id

 Except from this "single-space" requirement, indentation does not matter.
-Hence, the following is also valid.
+Hence, the following is a valid route description.

 ::